PrinceReubenSam/mysql_exploratory_data_analysis_project/README.md

 - ✅ Customer and product segmentation
 - ✅ Aggregation and ranking techniques

-Each script is modular and demonstrates a specific analytical technique or SQL concept, making it easy to adapt to your own datasets or use in interviews and projects.
+Each script is modular and demonstrates a specific analytical technique or SQL concept, thus showcasing my ability and understanding of data base management, Exploratory Data Analysis and reporting using MySQL
 ---

 ## 📁 Folder Structure